 What is Chimichurri?

 Chimichurri is a vibrant, herb-based sauce originating from Argentina and Uruguay.
-It combines parsley leaves, fresh garlic, olive oil, and spices like salt.
-Some variations include red wine vinegar, shallots, peppers, cilantro, mint leaves, and dried oregano or red pepper flakes.
+It combines parsley leaves, fresh garlic, olive oil, and spices.
+Some variations include red wine vinegar, shallots, red peppers, cilantro, mint leaves, dried oregano, and red pepper flakes.

 What is Chimichurri Rice Made of?